yxt916/px4-omnidirectional-avoidance-under-certain-conditions-/README.md

 These 3 command will start the whole avoidance node.
 With 10 fps.(i7 10th,RTX2060)

-To fly in Gazebo, i recommand MISSION mode by using QGC, it's automantic and easy to use.
+To fly in Gazebo, i recommand MISSION mode by using QGC, it's automantic and easy to use, i'm sure u can figure it out.

 You can find the linux version of QGC in release package.